Southside Mental Health Survey

 It is a clear national priority and goes to the heart of who we are as Australians, helping those who need it most.

-I have recognised the need for increased mental health services across the Bayside and am eager to understand where support is needed
+I recognised the need for increased mental health services across the Bayside and am eager to understand where support is needed

 I’m fighting for these services in our community and for them to be convenient, affordable and without locals having to travel lengthy distances to access them.